-It is never a good idea to drive if you are tired, one of the main causes of accidents, are down to driver error and this includes falling asleep at the wheel.
+While driving and fatigue, it is never a good idea. to drive while you are tired, one of the main causes of accidents is down to driver error and this includes falling asleep at the wheel.

 Everybody is at risk, but the ones that are more of a hazard are professional drivers, that does not just include lorry drivers, but can affect anybody that drives for a living, or spends a lot of time in traffic traveling from home to the workplace.